My rating: 5 of 5 stars

 Time and the world becoming, as in under the Count’s (or in reference, the Aristocratic) rule, are some additional themes one might seek to explore in Dracula.

-And it seems Stoker is the actual hero of his own story.
+It seems Stoker is the actual hero of his own story.
 We find the great man Abraham Van Helsing (Abraham Stoker) who is described by Jonathan Harker as being ”the man to unmask [Count Dracula] and hunt him out” (p 202).

 Some have even referred to Stoker’s old friend and actor Henry Irving, the greatest actor of his era, as being the one who helped inspire the character of the Count since many of Irving performances included dark, foreboding roles.
 And to look upon the image of Sir Irving one might be right.
 One might also like to know of Ellen Terry, the greatest actress of her era, who was great friends with Lewis Carroll, and both remained so for their entire lives.
 Stoker was also friends with Oscar Wilde, a writer of another kind of monster.